caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 <p class=MsoNormal><b><span lang=EN-GB>NOTE: </span></b><span lang=EN-GB>The
 connection can only access the rights of the Raspberry user.
-So the standard user “pi” will not have the writing rights for multiple directories. </span><span lang=EN-GB style='font-size:10.0pt;line-height:115%'>For full access you have to use the user “root” (user needs to be enabled since it is disabled in standard setup, procedure shown later in the tutorial), but enabling this user for SSH access is opening up a significant security risk, so it is recommended to use as Raspberry based Samba server for full access to specific directories
+So the standard user Â“piÂ” will not have the writing rights for multiple directories. </span><span lang=EN-GB style='font-size:10.0pt;line-height:115%'>For full access you have to use the user Â“rootÂ” (user needs to be enabled since it is disabled in standard setup, procedure shown later in the tutorial), but enabling this user for SSH access is opening up a significant security risk, so it is recommended to use as Raspberry based Samba server for full access to specific directories